Niranjan-Biju/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+Title: Welcome to my blog
 ---
+# My blog on GitHub pages
+An introducton to GitHub pages.